 A Friendship Community

-Across our two parishes, there is a range of friendship groups that come together around particular interests, hobbies or talents.
+Across our three parishes, there is a range of friendship groups that come together around particular interests, hobbies or talents.
 These groups include:

 - The Craft Group

 - The Press Club

 - Kitty Craft

 Members of these groups attest to the varied benefits they experience, with some recurring themes being the opportunities their involvement offers for new friendships, companionship, community engagement and contributing to the parish in ‘ways that work’ for them as individuals.

 A common experience of all the groups is the delight experienced when new people decide to ‘check us out’ or ‘give us a go’.
 The key message that current members are keen to communicate is that while interested people are welcomed with open arms, a ‘no pressure / no strings attached’ modus operandi is underway in the early days of this welcome.
 People should not feel locked into attending all scheduled events, or to ‘sign up’ without first having had sufficient time to establish whether their investment of time and energy to the group is worthwhile for them.